skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/06_guiding_your_digital_transformation.md

 ### Report to the highest levels

 <blockquote class="post-blockquote" cite="https://medium.com/code-for-america/delivery-driven-government-67e698c57c7b">
-<p>The most successful, delivery-driven government efforts tend to have technology leadership reporting to the highest levels of the organization, not buried within it."</p>
+<p>The most successful, delivery-driven government efforts tend to have technology leadership reporting to the highest levels of the organization, not buried within it.</p>
-<cite><strong>Jennifer Pahlka</strong></cite>
+<cite><strong>Jennifer Pahlka</strong>, "[Delivery-driven Government](https://medium.com/code-for-america/delivery-driven-government-67e698c57c7b)</cite>
 </blockquote>

 In turn, digital teams should report to the highest levels in the technology organization.
 Initially, digital teams are disruptive.
 They will need significant executive air cover.